Shmouse/Left4DeadReborn/README.md

     - Saves loadouts in the sourcemod data folder based on the character being played at the end of each chapter.
 (Also currently saves loadouts of bots to the character as well).
     - Loads loadouts at the beginning of a campaign.
     - Clears loadouts on death.
+    - Kicked to Main Menu instantly on chapter failure.

 - 🧠 **Reborn Memory Optimization**
   - A custom sourcemod script that performs more intensive memory optimization techniques to help withstand the wild mods;